webandras/static-site-express/README.md

 reading some articles from Michael Lee about it.
 He has a great starter for Jekyll, the [Jekyll ⍺](https://github.com/michaellee/jekyll-alpha).

 The data comes from `content/data/opening-hours.yml`.
-It can be edited from Netlify CMS as well.
+It can be edited from Decap CMS as well.

 ## CHANGELOG